-When you have a lost wallet or handbag, your first instinct is to panic.
-Before you do, take a deep breath and remember these tips listed below to make sure losing your wallet is just a hassle, not a tragedy.
+When you’ve lost your wallet, what should you do?
+What are the chances of finding a lost wallet?
+And how can you prevent identity theft after losing your wallet?
+When you have a lost wallet or handbag, it’s only natural that your first instinct is to panic.
+But before you do, take a deep breath.
+Then read through these tips for what to do if you lose your wallet and make losing your wallet just a hassle, not a tragedy.

 What Should I Do if I Lost My Wallet?